Adjustments for neurodiversity Reasonable adjustments at work

 • might have their own reasons for not sharing a diagnosis

-If an employee does not have a diagnosis
+If someone does not have a diagnosis

 • they're worried about a negative reaction from others